palasthotel/chiron/readme.txt

 We currently don't have an upgrade Notice for you.

 == Changelog ==

+= 0.9.f =
+* Changed url field to varchar and added unique key in tables item and source

 = 0.9g =
 * Added even more security and Updated readme.txt